wsdevv/Copper/README.md

  - Functions and variables will do weird stuff if their names are four characters.

 # Contributions.
-Not excepting contributions yet :(
+Not accepting contributions yet :(

 # Code Organization
 The code in Coppers compiler is not organized as I would like it to be yet.
 I will be changing it soon.